ajimenezh/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The class in charge of creating the thresholded binary image is `ImageToBinary` in the file `imgbin`.
-The binary image is created by a combination of the S channel of a HLS image and the V channel of HSV image with and and operation, and then we add the L channel of the HLS image with and or operation.
+The class in charge of creating the thresholded binary image is `ImageToBinary` in the file `imgbin.py`.
+The binary image is created by a combination of the S channel of a HLS image and the V channel of HSV image with an and operation, and then we add the L channel of the HLS image with an or operation.
 I have found that this combination is the one that works best with different illuminations and shadows.
 The other operations using the Sobel operation didn't differentiate well enough shadows on the road.

 To obtain the binary image, we call `convert_to_binary()` with the undistorted image as the input, for example, for the previous image: